 Did you know that the residents from countries who drive on the other side of the road have their brakes configured the other way around too?
 The rear brake (the more important one) in Canada is operated with the right hand while in England it is the left hand.

 Bike Tour Guides Share Knowledge In a Meaningful Way

-Hans remembers two particular instances from this past year.
-“One time, we returned to our home base and a guest tells me she never liked history in school.
+Hans, who runs a well known bicycle blog in Ottawa, remembers two particular instances from this past year.
+“One time, we returned to our home base and a guest tells me she never liked history in school but when she heard the stories from us, it really made history alive.
 She said the way we tell it made her appreciate history so much more.
-That is why you are a guide, to share your knowledge in a meaningful and fun way.”
+That is why we love to be guides, to share our knowledge in a meaningful and fun way.”